 I became more stressed and became afraid of disappointing him.
 I would run an errand for him sometimes and become so anxious that I forgot what brand or how many of something he had asked me to buy!
 I knew there would be an argument when I got home, so I just shut down and let him yell at me.
 Since it was after all “my fault.”

 After graduating with his doctorate it took a year before he was offered a job in a small church.
 It was soon after that we had our son.
 We had wanted to have a baby after his classes were over.
 But it was four years before we finally got pregnant with our firstborn.

 We worked together through Lamaze classes and the final delivery.
 We were both ecstatic!
-He was very supportive of me and my emotional ups and downs of pregnancy and we both chose the healthiest things we could learn about for our baby and for me.
+He was very supportive of me and my emotional ups and downs of pregnancy.
+We both chose the healthiest methods we could learn about for caring for our baby and for me.
 Our son brought so much joy into our lives but soon the old behavior began again.
 Now I look back and wonder what was I thinking to expose a baby to so much pain.

 Friends knew something was wrong

 Finally the warnings given by friends and even family, for many years hit me.
 Several had been asking me why I “let him talk to me like that”?
 The mother of one of my son’s friends had a heart to heart talk with me about domestic abuse.
 I continued to excuse his behavior with how stressed out he was about our finances, about his job; or he was behind on his sleep or whatever.
-All of this while I worked night shift and slept short many times.
+Talk about stress!
+Through all of this I worked night shift in critical care units and slept short hours many times.